 Hungarian Recipe: Slambuc

-In this version, elder György Sándor Csontos and his sons György Csontos and Péter Csontos use garlic as well as whole dried hot Hungarian paprika peppers to add a kick to the dish.
-Although slambuc may look pretty simple, it actually does require some practice to make, especially in flipping the contents of the pot or cauldron so that the surface crisps up evenly.
-For those who want to prepare this recipe at home, here is a helpful link: http://www.thehungarydish.com/slambuc-recipe/
+In this version, elder György Sándor Csontos and his sons György and Péter use garlic as well as whole dried hot Hungarian paprika peppers to add a kick to the dish.
+Although slambuc may look simple, it does require some practice to make, especially in flipping the contents of the pot or cauldron so that the surface crisps up evenly.

-1 lb. smoked Hungarian bacon (any bacon will do, but for authentic flavor try the “European Brand Smoked Bacon” at http://www.hungariandeli.com/)
+1 lb smoked Hungarian bacon (any bacon will do, but for authentic flavor try the “European Brand Smoked Bacon” at Hungarian Deli)

 2 cups of melted lard or oil